Wahoo! We're so pumped you're registered for one of our backpacking adventures to Yosemite National Park.

 The group will share sunscreen, insect repellent, and hand sanitizer.
 Feel free to bring those on the trip, but we may end up leaving yours in a bear-proof locker at the trailhead.
 Please do not bring deodorant, makeup, or large packs of disposable wipes.

-- Optional: hiking poles (esp. if you have knee issues), lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer, lightweight shoes for hanging out at our campsite (we prefer those that can be worn with socks, like Crocs rather than flip-flops)
+Optional: hiking poles (esp. if you have knee issues), lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer, mosquito face net (the mosquitoes are especially bad this summer due to the wet winter!)

 Items in bold will be provided for those women who indicated they needed them during registration.